Chris White (musician): Argent

 Following the demise of the Zombies, White contributed songwriting and production work to Colin Blunstone's solo career and Rod Argent's new band, Argent.
 With Argent he co-wrote their 1972 hit "Hold Your Head Up".

 The Chris White Experience

 Since 2019, Chris has been releasing previously unheard material under the series name The Chris White Experience featuring performances from a host of well-known artists.
 As of July 2021, he has released five volumes of songs, and a previously unreleased album by the band Sparrow.

-Other Works
+Other work

 In 2007, as part of the band White Circle, he co-wrote, co-produced and performed on the album The Key with his son Matthew White and wife Vivienne Boucherat.

 Also in 2007/2008, White co-produced and played on the album Featherhead for his youngest son, the London-based singer-songwriter JJ White.

-Chris and his wife Vivian Boucherat provide backing vocals on the 2016 album My Religion by John Verity.
+Chris and his wife Vivienne Boucherat provide backing vocals on the 2016 album My Religion by John Verity.

 Personal life

 White currently resides in London.
-He is married to Viv Boucherat, and while they have no children together, White is father to three sons; Matthew, Jamie and Sacha.
+He is married to Viv Boucherat.
+White is father to three sons; Matthew, Jamie ("JJ") and Sacha.